scottvr/KNIFE/docs/REFERENCE.md

 That is actually a good sign: the app is self-aware about its parity story, and the help overlay documents it directly.

-## Suggested onboarding language

-A simple sentence near startup would help a lot:
+## Getting started

-"Press ? for the full control map.
-KNIFE is optimized for keyboard-first exploration."
+Just press ? for the full control map.
+KNIFE is optimized for keyboard-first exploration.

-That one line would likely reduce a lot of initial confusion.

-## Suggested first-session walkthrough
+## An Example first-session
 1. Press `?`
 2. Pan with arrow keys or drag
 3. Zoom with `=` / `-` or wheel/pinch